Holic75/Baldurs-gate-dnd-3.5/README.md

 ### STALKER
 Advantages:
 – +20% to Move Silently and Hide In Shadows.
-– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
 – Racial Enemy is replaced with Improved Racial Enemy.
 ```
 IMPROVED RACIAL ENEMY: At 1st level, a stalker may select a type of creature from among the list for which she gets +2 bonus on to hit and damage rolls as well as +2 bonus to AC and savingthrows.
 At every 5th level to hit bonus is increased by 1 and damage bonus is increased by 2 and stalker can select an additional racial enemy.